 JEB BUSH

-and the right to rise’- the name of his Super PAC, which, in the first half
+the ‘right to rise’- the name of his Super PAC, which, in the first half

 rhetoric fooled some political reporters into characterizing the plan as